ozanhasas/CaseStudy/README.md

   - Transform and creating objects with ObjcetCreater.
   - Once objects are created, they are added to a list.
 Before adding to list, each object are checked for validation and if it is existing in the list.
   - All object in the list are inserted into database in a single commit operation.
 This minimizes the number of transactions and ensures efficient database operations.

+Note: Docker desktop was used to stand up the PostgreSQL database.